 After being selected for the residency, artists discuss with the director of Thread and with its onsite manager, the program for their four to eight week stay.
 Each residency will be formulated around each artist’s needs, and the extent to which he or she hopes to engage with the people of Sinthian and Tambacounda.

-So Thread provides a new environment for making artwork, but we also hope it will tap into the rich practices of dance and music that have ebbed in the region lately.
+So Thread provides a new environment for making artwork, but it also taps into the rich practices of dance and music that have ebbed in the region lately.

 Moussa Sene heads up programming for Thread, outside of the residencies.
 Courses are taught in environmental sustainability practices, agriculture, English language, etc. The majority of this program, has been and will continue to be developed with the community.
 Artists are also able to make use of Thread's role as a cultural center in cases where they would like to collaborate with the local population.